-Thanks to a NetGalley and Viking Books for Young Readers for providing an eARC in exchange for an honest review.
+Thanks to NetGalley and Macmillan Children’s Publishing Group/Feiwel & Friends for providing an eARC in exchange for an honest review.

 Release Date: June 1st, 2021